 A $95 deposit is due when you accept your spot on the team, and 100% of your trip cost is due 30 days before your start date.

-Deadlines are December 1st, February 1st, April 1st and June 1st.
+Deadlines are typically February 1st, April 1st and June 1st.

-Most of RIM’s forms can be completed online and are due May 1st.
+Most of RIM’s forms can be completed online and are typically due June 1st.

-The Notarized Consent form must be physically mailed to RIM and is due June 1st.
+The Notarized Consent form must be physically mailed to RIM and is due June 1st for standard trips.

 All forms and due dates will be listed in your online account.